Allergy / Immunology Fellowship

 The goal of the first year of fellowship is the development of clinical skills and experience in allergic and immunologic disorders.
 The first year fellow attends four outpatient clinics per week, under the supervision of an attending physician and one outpatient clinic for allergy and immunology procedures.
 Each clinic provides exposure to allergic and immunologic disease processes in both adult and pediatric patients.
 Through these clinics, each fellow will build their own practice of patients, and will be expected to manage their care under the supervision of an attending.
 Inpatient experience is provided through the management of a busy and intellectually stimulating inpatient consultation service.
 Each fellow must maintain a patient log to document clinical care experiences procedural skills.
 During the first year, the fellow is expected to develop a major project in either basic science, translational, or clinical research so that it may be expanded and advanced during the second year.
 The first year fellow has the opportunity to rotate through Pediatric Pulmonary.

 The second year of the fellowship allows for continued, though more limited, clinical experience.
-He or she will continue to develop clinical skills through outpatient clinics and inpatient consults, though less time is spent in these activities in comparison to first year.
-Emphasis on research, either in basic science or clinical, is stressed during this year.
+He or she will continue to develop clinical skills through outpatient clinics and inpatient consults.
+Emphasis on research is stressed during this year.
 The goal is focused on attaining data for scientific publication and presentation at a national meeting.
 The second year fellow rotates in the clinical immunology laboratory.

 |PGY 4||PGY 5|

 |% Time in other activities (didactics, conferences, etc)||25%||25%|